 The franchisor additionally furnishes the franchisee with plans, framework, brand, raw materials, training, and support to start a venture immediately.

 Basically, in a franchise, you can start a business without the initial hassles that first-time business owners go through.

 Franchising is a more risk-free business attempt for beginner entrepreneurs since you don’t have to think of a brand and a business from the ground.
-There’s a lot of aspects of starting a business and making it successful.
+There’s a lot of aspects of starting a business in the Philippines and making it successful.
 You can sell products from a known and popular brand, which improves your chances of success.

 Another advantage of getting a franchise is that an established company gives the franchisee the materials and products to maintain the business.
 So, beginning your venture to a lesser degree will be easier.

 - 4.3 Franchise bundle